Samir-Akhtar/projects/README.md

 in VS code
 -all ".html" files need to be in a "templates" folder -the ".css" file needs its own "CSS" folder
--use the saved models for each location (location.pkl files) or train and save new models
+-use the saved models for (ndjamena_model.pkl or niamey_aero_model.pkl) or train and save new models for tejgaon and windhoek